-The JNTO Japan Official Travel App is a result of the country’s rapid tourism boom, especially as we approach 2020 for the Tokyo Olympic Games.
+The JNTO Japan Official Travel App is a result of the country’s rapid tourism boom.
+Especially as we approach 2020 for the Tokyo Olympic Games.
 The Japan National Tourism Organisation (JNTO) has launched this free and comprehensive app to try to meet the increasing demand of tourists.
-Named the Japan Official Travel App, and designed to be a one-stop shop for all, it has a multitude of information and services that are not only invaluable for tourists, but I would argue for foreign nationals residing in the country too.
-The app provides information on many aspects of Japan including travel destinations, restaurants, ATM locations, embassy and hospital information, a list of free WiFi spots, information on culture and more.
+Named the Japan Official Travel App, and designed to be a one-stop shop for all.
+It has a multitude of information and services that are not only invaluable for tourists, but I would argue for foreign nationals residing in the country too.
+The app provides information on many aspects of Japan including travel destinations, restaurants and ATM locations.
+You can also use it to locate embassy and hospital information, a list of free WiFi spots, information on culture and more.
 Furthermore, the app also supports several languages such as English, Mandarin, Cantonese and Korean.

-Note that I have taken screenshots from the Android version of the app, the iOS version while being the same app may be a little different in appearance and user interface.
+Note that I have taken screenshots from the Android version of the app.
+Comparatively, the iOS version while being the same app may be a little different in appearance and user interface.

-Getting the app is very easy from either the iTunes (225mb) or Google Play store (62mb), hit download and then you’re ready to jump into the app.
+Getting the app is very easy from either the iTunes or Google Play store.
+Once you’re in hit download and then you’re ready to jump into the app.
 Upon startup, you may be initially asked to input some basic information for a survey, however, this is optional so feel free to skip ahead.
 You will then be presented with a start-up screen, giving you a selection of articles and information based on a choice of either new (latest articles), category or area.
 In the Android version of the app, the main slide out menu can also be accessed from the top left-hand side of the app.

 The default start-up screen finds us landing in the latest article (new) section, and this includes the most recent additions and posts to the app.
 The beauty of the app is that it provides access to information and YouTube videos (embedded) in the app from a variety of sources including All About Japan, Time Out Tokyo, Live Japan, Japan Monthly Web Magazine and more.
 So not only will you be able to access a variety of viewpoints and information, but you will also be able to gain all this knowledge under one roof.